Tarkhan: History

 As a title, Tarkhan was used among the Sogdian, Saka, Hephthalite, Turkic, and proto-Mongol peoples of Central Asia and by other Eurasian nomads.
 It was a high rank in the army of Timur.
 Tarkhans commanded military contingents (roughly of regimental size under the Turkic Khazars) and were, roughly speaking, generals.
 They could also be assigned as military governors of conquered regions.

 The Göktürks probably adopted the title darqan from the Rourans or Avars.
 Oğul Tarqan (𐰆𐰍𐰞𐱃𐰺𐰴𐰣) and other tarqat (𐱃𐰺𐰴𐱃) were mentioned in the Orkhon inscription of Kul Tigin (d. c.
 731 CE).
 They were given high honors such as entering the yurt of the khagan without any prior appointment and shown unusual ninefold pardon to the ninth generation from any crime they committed.

+Ras Tarkhan was a Khazar leader who served as the commander-in-chief of the Khazar army, immediately below the Khagan; the title Ras is assumed to mean 'chief' in Arabic.
+Bulgar steles feature various proper-noun inscriptions incorporating Tarkhan, such as Theodorou Olgou Tarkhan (Θεοδωρου ογλου τρακανου).
 Although the etymology of the word is unknown, it is attested under the Khitan people, whose Liao dynasty ruled most of Mongolia and North China from 916 to 1125.
 G. Clauson argued that Tarqan in Ancient Turkic was considered to be the supreme title and was not even, like Tegin and Shad, peculiar to the royal family, but that it was still a high title, carrying administrative responsibility.

 The title has had different meanings in different times.
 In Uyghurs, it meant 'deputy, minister'.
 To Oghuz Turks, it meant 'head constable'.

 Like many titles, Tarkhan also occurs as a personal name, independent of a person's rank, which makes some historical references confusing.
 For example, Arabic texts refer to a "Tarkhan, king of the Khazars" as reigning in the mid ninth century.
 Whether this is a confused reference to a military official or the name of an individual Khazar khagan remains unclear.
 The name is occasionally used today in Turkish and Arabic speaking countries.
 It is used as family name in Hungary today.